fewnew/art74-fall2018/projects/project1/phase2/Taylan_Ward_Project.md

 # Taylan Ward - Project1

-The project "Baseball" it shows different baseball players that play in the MLB and some of them that are in the picture has retired as well.
+The project "Baseball" it shows different baseball players that play and played in the MLB.
 I don't really no why I choose these certain players.
-I basically choose a couple players I do know and sokme players who I have no clue about.
+I basically choose a couple players I  know and some players who I have no clue about.I just really like the game of baseball.
 ***

 ### Title: Baseball <br>